 The focus should be on the generation, storage, transfer, and export of security logs.
 It does not consider the analysis of security logs which generally is performed on-ground.

-ARINC Specification 852 provides additional guidelines.

 OBJECTIVES AND GOALS

 Introduction

 This section describes the key goals and objectives for the design, implementation, and service of Distributed Radio architectures.
 These include design objectives, cost objectives, and the desire for interchangeability, reliability, and maintainability of avionics.